Taking part in the campaign

 Take action

-• Organize a public event and get media coverage: a happening, a vigil, a Save square, a march; a screening, an exhibition, a conference or even a symposium; set up a stand, a press table; hand out leaflets, put up posters in your city, etc. You can find a variety of examples by looking at the videos and pictures taken during the previous editions.
-For such actions, what matters most is media coverage: if one or two media outlets are talking about it, your message will have a much wider reach!
+• Organize a public event and get media coverage: a happening, a vigil, a Save square, a march; a screening, an exhibition, a conference or even a symposium; set up a stand, a press table; hand out leaflets, put up posters in your city, etc. You can find a variety of examples by looking at the videos and pictures from previous editions.

-• Publicize this initiative, by spreading the word on social media, in vegetarian and vegan circles, among animal rights activists, in the environmental movement, etc.; by writing a press release for the media explaining that you support this World Day and why it matters (this is one way of publicizing it: journalists may want to interview you or the organizing team).
+• Publicize this initiative, by spreading the word on social media, in vegetarian and vegan circles, among animal rights activists, in the environmental movement, etc.; by writing a press release for the media explaining that your organization supports this World Day and why it matters (this is one way of publicizing it: journalists may want to interview you or the organizing team).

 • Aim to include aquatic animals in your year-round advocacy.
-Discuss their sentience and their exploitation when it is pertinent, keep an eye on the fishing and aquaculture industries in your country, to be able to denounce the harms that they cause to animals, and do not exclude them from the estimates of animals exploited by humans or killed for food every year.
+Underline their sentience and discuss their exploitation when it is pertinent, research the fishing and aquaculture industries in your country to be able to denounce the harms that they cause to aquatic animals, and do not exclude them from the estimates of animals exploited by humans or killed for food every year.

-• Help us financially: La Question aquatique association deals with the campaign (creating the website, producing activist media like leaflets and exhibitions, and contacting other associations).
+• Help us financially: La Question aquatique, an organization based in France, is in charge of this worldwide campaign (administration of the website, production of media for activists such as leaflets and exhibitions, communication with other organizations).
 Any financial help is useful.
 We would like to have a full-time employee to strengthen the campaign year-round.

 • Invest time in the campaign: spreading the word on social media, helping us in translations, office work, etc. All volunteer work is welcome!